TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1AssetSummary.md

 # Get-B1AssetSummary

 ## SYNOPSIS
-Summerise a list of Assets discovered by BloxOne
+Summerise a list of Assets discovered by Universal DDI

 ## SYNTAX